-• Good regulatory practice - a key benefit of the Southern Generators' proposal is that it removes NEMMCO's need to intervene in the dispatch and pricing process through clamping.
-The Southern Generators' proposal involves an ex post intervention in the settlement process using a transparent automatic mechanism that affects the amounts paid to certain IRSR unit holders, but not the real-time dispatch and pricing processes.
-By contrast, while the Snowy Hydro Reorientation proposal avoids the need for intervention in dispatch by eliminating the need for clamping, it still requires NEMMCO's intervention in the real-time price-setting process.
-Implementation of the latter intervention would continue to require the exercise of NEMMCO's judgment and discretion.
-Therefore, in the Commission's view, the Southern Generators' proposal requires a less intrusive and more predictable form of intervention than the Snowy Hydro Re-orientation proposal.
+• Good regulatory practice - The Snowy Hydro Re-orientation proposal avoids the need for intervention in dispatch by eliminating the need for clamping.
+However, it requires NEMMCO's intervention in the real-time price-setting process.
+Implementation of this intervention continues to require the exercise of NEMMCO's judgment and discretion.
+In contrast, a key benefit of the Southern Generators' proposal is that it removes a need for NEMMCO to intervene directly in the dispatch and pricing process through clamping.
+The Southern Generators' proposal involves an ex post intervention in the settlement process using a transparent automatic mechanism that affects the amounts paid to certain IRSR unit holders but not the real-time dispatch and pricing processes.
+As such, when compared with the Southern Generators' proposal, the Snowy Hydro Reorientation proposal appears to require a more intrusive and less predictable form of intervention by NEMMCO, which affects market pricing and, therefore, settlement outcomes.

 The Commission views consistency with existing regulatory arrangements as an important aspect of good regulatory practice.
 In this context, the consistency of each proposal with the Snowy CSP/CSC Trial (a partial CSP/CSC Trial which both proposals are seeking to amend) is also relevant, especially as both proposals are short-term initiatives only.
-The Commission considers that the Southern Generators' proposal represents a consistent extension of the CSP/CSC instrument by maintaining efficient locational pricing to Murray as well as Tumut generation when the Snowy region constraint binds, whereas the Snowy Hydro Re-orientation proposal is less consistent with the current Snowy CSP/CSC Trial as it represents a move away from efficient locational pricing whereas at those times; and
+The Commission considers that the Snowy Hydro Re-orientation proposal is less consistent with the current Snowy CSP/CSC Trial as it represents a move away from efficient locational pricing when the Snowy region constraint binds, whereas the Southern Generators' proposal represents a consistent extension of the CSP/CSC instrument by maintaining efficient locational pricing to Murray as well as Tumut generation at those times; and

-• Longer term implications - both proposals are consistent with the Commission's intended longer-term direction of the market in that they both involve incremental changes designed to produce competition and efficiency benefits.
-However, by offering greater advantages on the criterion of good regulatory practice, the Commission believes that the Southern Generators' proposal is more consistent with and promotes further the long-term direction of the market compared to the Snowy Hydro Re-orientation proposal.
+• Longer term implications - Snowy Hydro's Re-orientation proposal is consistent with the Commission's intended longer-term direction of the market in that it involves incremental changes designed to produce competition and efficiency benefits.
+However, when compared to the Southern Generators' proposal, it offers fewer advantages on the criterion of good regulatory practice.
+For this reason, the Commission believes that the Snowy Hydro Re-orientation proposal is less consistent with the objective of promoting the further long-term direction of the market.

-2.9 Reasons for the Commission's decision
+2.10 Reasons for the Commission's decision

-In making its decision, the Commission has assessed the Southern Generators' proposal on the basis of stakeholder submissions, conceptual analysis, and quantitative modelling analysis and in comparison to the Snowy Hydro Reorientation proposal.
+In making its decision, the Commission has assessed the Snowy Hydro Reorientation proposal on the basis of stakeholder submissions, conceptual analysis, and quantitative modelling analysis and in comparison to the Southern Generators' proposal.

-This Section summarises the Commission's reasons for making the Rule proposed by the Southern Generators.
+This Section summarises the Commission's reasons for not making the Re-orientation Rule proposed by Snowy Hydro.
 Further details on the Commission's comparison of the Rule change proposals are provided in Part 3.